 All coaches and players must wear their team shirt during games.
 For those teams with extra shirts, please return them to one of the In-Town Directors as soon as possible.

-All coaches must have a valid CORI.
+All coaches must have a valid coaching credential (aka, a lanyard).
 Original identification materials (not copies) must be validated in person by our registrar.
 If for some reason you have not done yours or you need to have a new one done, please contact our registrar (firstname.lastname@example.org).
-For more information about the CORI process and what’s required, reference Mass Youth Soccer’s Adult CORI Registration.
+For more information about what’s required, reference the Adult Registration Process.

 Grassroots 4v4 License